SamarthJoisar1/Automated-Review-Generator/README.md

 # Project WeView

 The project's goal is to gather reviews and offer data about them.
 This project will assist users in choosing whether to purchase a product.
 At the moment, we are focusing on the Amazon online store.
 We'll broaden the focus in the near future.
-This is a capstone project and is done in group

-We are **three** member in the group.

-**1) Neel Patel**

-**2) Samarth Joisar**

-**3) Shivam Parekh**

-We would like to thank a wonderful professor, **A Zaman**, for the excellent teachings he taught us.
-We express our gratitude for your generosity and the wonderful support of overseas students like ourselves.

 # Screenshots